Professor, General Faculty

 B.A., Indiana University, 1968

 A former three-term chairman of the ABA Standing Committee on Law and National Security (and for many years editor of the ABA National Security Law Report), Turner has taught undergraduate courses at Virginia on international law, U.S. foreign policy, the Vietnam War and foreign policy and the law in what is now the Woodrow Wilson Department of Politics.
-In addition he the law school seminars Advanced Topics in National Security Law I & II with Professor Moore.
+In additionhe has co-taught National Security Law and advanced national security law seminars on the Indochina war and on war and peace with Professor Moore at the Law School.

 The author or editor of more than fifteen books and monographs (including co-editor of the Center's National Security Law, National Security Law Documents, and Legal Issues in the Struggle Against Terror) and numerous articles in law reviews and professional journals, Turner has also contributed articles to most of the major U.S. newspapers.
-In an op-ed published in the International Herald Tribune in September 1990, he and Professor John Norton Moore were the first to call for a war-crimes trial for Iraqi dictator Saddam Hussein, and the following month he wrote the lead story in the Washington Post Outlook Section entitled “Killing Saddam: Would It Be a Crime,” arguing that Saddam would be a lawful target during Operation Desert Storm.
+In an op-ed published in the International Herald Tribune in September 1990, he and Professor Moore were the first to call for a war-crimes trial for Iraqi dictator Saddam Hussein, and the following month he wrote the lead story in the Washington Post Outlook Section entitled “Killing Saddam: Would It Be a Crime,” arguing that Saddam would be a lawful target during Operation Desert Storm.
 Eight years later, he published an op-ed in USA Today entitled “In Self-defense, U.S. has Right to Kill bin Laden.”
-In July 2007, he co-authored a piece in the Washington Post with former U.S. Marine Corps Commandant General P.X.
+In July 2007, he co-authored an article in the Washington Post with former U.S. Marine Corps Commandant General P.X.
 Kelley entitled “War Crimes and the White House” criticizing the use of unlawful interrogation techniques by the Central Intelligence Agency.
+On the 40th anniversary of the fall of Saigon he authored an article in the Wall Street Journal entitled “Saigon’s Fall Still Echoes Today,” noting that after the war ended Hanoi admitted it had made a decision in 1959 to open the Ho Chi Minh Trail and start sending troops, weapons, and supplies into South Vietnam to overthrow its government—just as the United States had charged.
+In 2010 Turner received the first “person of the year” award from SACEI, a major Vietnamese-American human rights organization.

 "First Principles: Are Judicial and Legislative Oversight of NSA Constitutional?," Engage: J. Federalist Soc’y Prac.
 Groups, July 2013, at 84.